 What Are FHA Home Loans?

-An FHA insured home loan is one of the best loan choices available today for any homebuyer seeking a low down payment combined with relatively easy qualifying standards.
+An FHA insured home loan is considered one of the best loan choices available today for any homebuyer seeking a low down payment combined with relatively easy qualifying standards.
 The Federal Housing Administration (FHA) is part of the U.S. Department of Housing and Urban Development (HUD).

 FHA does not actually make the loan.
 The loan is actually funded by an approved FHA lender in conformance with FHA lending guidelines.